Request Access to Climatiqs data tool kit.

 The Role of Carbon Offsets in Achieving Net-Zero Targets

-It’s important to note that this definition requires companies to actually reduce their emissions rather than offset them.
+It’s important to note that this definition requires companies to reduce their emissions rather than offset them.
 Offsetting actions, no matter how well-intentioned, are either ineffective or simply not enough on their own and removal initiatives are, at present, often hard to measure.
 There simply is no acceptable trade-off against the harm done by greenhouse gas emissions.

 Effective GHG Accounting Must Underpin Net-Zero Targets